oVirt/ovirt-site/source/feature/detailedhotplugnic.html.md

 ##### Add nic

-when adding a nic, store its plugged status as disabled, regardless if the VM is running or not.
-The api will not implicitly plug it to a running VM.
+*   when adding a nic as activated, if the VM is up, plug it.

+##### Update nic

+*   throw canDo when trying to update a nic when the vm is running and the nic is plugged.

+##### Remove nic

+*   when a nic is removed from a VM, remove its address from vm_device

 ##### Run VM

-when running a VM, include only nics which are plugged in the parameters sent to VDSM.
+*   when running a VM, include only nics which are 'activated' in the parameters

+sent to VDSM.

 ##### Plug nic

-plugging a nic when a VM is down updates its plugged flag in vm_device table to 'true'.
+*   plugging a nic when a VM is down updates its plugged flag in

+vm_device table to 'true'.
 If the VM is up then the VDSM is also being called to plug it.

 ##### Unplug nic

-unplugging a nic when a VM is down updates its plugged flag in vm_device table to 'false'
+*   when unplugging a nic update its plugged flag in vm_device table to 'false' and clear the address

-##### Host monitoring

-during monitoring and gathering vm stats, the nic's address should be saved in vm_device table.

-##### Remove nic

-when a nic is removed from a VM, remove its address from vm_device

 #### REST API